 Treatments for Detox Symptoms

 By the time you realize quitting cold turkey offers significant risks and is near impossible to accomplish, you will want to seek help from a reputable detox center.
 Depending on the length of your addiction and your substance of choice, there are two primary types of treatment offered to help you safely through the detox process.

 The least intrusive option involves the use of drugs to make the process more manageable.
-Under the care of professional medical staff, you will be monitored and offered certain drugs (pain medication, sleeping aids, etc.).
+Under professional medical staff’s care, you will be monitored and offered certain drugs (pain medication, sleeping aids, etc.).
 All of these medications are designed to keep you comfortable while your body rids itself of the poisons you have been ingesting.
-It’s worth noting that this type of detox treatment could be handled on an outpatient basis under certain circumstance.
+It’s worth noting that this detox treatment type could be handled on an outpatient basis under certain circumstances.

 If your addiction is quite significant, you may be required to submit to a medical detox process.
 The process would require closer monitoring by the medical staff on an inpatient basis only.
-Medications like Suboxone would most likely be administered.
-This type of program is designed to allow your body to taper its reliance on the drugs over time.
+Medications like Suboxone would most likely be necessary for those battling opioid addictions.
+This type of program can allow your body to taper its reliance on the drugs over time.

 Treating Detox Symptoms at Serenity House Detox in Houston, Texas

 At our detox facility in Houston, Texas, we offer a variety of detox options.
 All of these options prepare you for the therapy and treatment portion of the recovery process.
 Without the appropriate detox process, the likelihood you will successfully get through the treatment process is greatly diminished.

 We also focus on holistic healing methods such as chiropractic care, meditation, and the use of nutritional programs.
 Everything we offer helps remove the physical addiction your body feels.
 You can then prepare for a residential treatment program.